Animals (novel): Reception

 The novel received positive reviews on publication, with writer Caitlin Moran describing it as "Withnail for Girls" and declaring that she wished she had written it.
 The Guardian praised Unsworth as "a tremendous talent".
 The New York Times praised the novel as "an emotionally complex and often go-for-broke-witty book".

+Animals won the 2015 Jerwood Fiction Uncovered Prize.

 Adaptation

-The novel was adapted into a film of the same name (relocated to Dublin) in 2019, directed by Sophie Hyde and starring Holiday Grainger and Alia Shawkat as Laura and Tyler.
+The novel was adapted into a film of the same name (relocated to Dublin) in 2019, directed by Sophie Hyde and starring Holliday Grainger and Alia Shawkat as Laura and Tyler.